samedtorunn/SWE573_Software-Development-Practice_Fall22/README.md

 5. Navigate to the cloned repository using the cd command.
 6. Build the Docker image using the following command

-`docker build -t keepitsocial .`
+`sudo docker build -t keepitsocial .`

 7. Run the Docker container using the following command:

-`docker run -p 8000:8000 keepitsocial`
+`sudo docker run -p 8000:8000 keepitsocial`

 8. Open a web browser and go to `http://<insert your server's public ip address here>:8000` to access the Keepitsocial platform.